January | April

 Also on the way, we stopped by the India Gate, which I took a bunch of pictures with.

 Next stop for the day was Humayun’s Tomb, which was actually a bunch of tombs.
 It was quite idyllic there with lovely gardens.
 There were a lot of steep steps, so I felt like I was getting exercise.
 The tombs were set up in really wonderful memorials.
 This guy who was on staff started taking me around and telling me about the tomb.
 Naively, I thought that was just part of his job, but afterwards, of course, he asked for a tip.
 I was so mad at him because I don’t like guides and tours, especially when they speak fractured English!
 It takes too much energy to translate what they are saying, first off, and second off, I can read.
 I don’t need audio tours or guides because I am capable of reading.
 I also process things better visually rather than aurally.
-Anyway, I told him I didn’t have any cash left.
-That was my new excuse for anyone asking me for anything.
-So annoying.
+After I tipped this guy, I started avoiding anyone who wanted to talk to me, and waiving them off saying I didn’t have any cash left.

 After that, we went to Qutab Minar, which was definitely my favorite thing in Delhi.
 Oh, so all of these monuments were really cheap.
 Even the Taj Mahal was only $15.
 But there was a separate price for foreigners (more expensive, but cheap for us) and usually a separate line, sometimes through security.
 The line is way shorter, which I guess is because we are spending more money.